-California has determined distribution priority groups for the limited doses that will be coming in December 2020 and early 2021 (mostly acute hospital and long-term care workers).
-Current estimates are that there will be enough vaccine doses by the summer and fall of 2021 for most people to get vaccinated, with a goal to reach 70% or more vaccination rates by late 2021 to achieve population-level immunity and end this pandemic.
+Hopeful estimates are that enough doses will arrive by the end of January 2021 for Tier 2 outpatient, home and community health workers to be vaccinated.
+It is also estimated that there will be enough vaccine doses by the summer and fall of 2021 for most people to get vaccinated, with a goal to reach 70% or more vaccination rates by late 2021 to achieve population-level immunity and end this pandemic.